E-Rabbit1904/ESP-RFID-Tool-v2/README.md

 You will need to manually reset the device upon the browser alerting you that the upgrade was successful.

-#### Jumpers
+#### Reset

-* J1: Bridge to reset the board(your FTDI doesn't have a reset button?)
-* J2: Cut the trace to disable DTR pin after programming then use it as an additional IO(continue updating firmware via web interface)
-* J3: Bridge this during a power cycle to restore default configuration without losing your log files.
+* GPIO 4 / D2: Ground this during a power cycle to restore default configuration without losing your log files.

 #### Restore Default Settings

 * Option 1: Go to settings under web interface and choose restore default configuration.
-* Option 2: Bridge J3 before booting the device.
+* Option 2: Ground GPIO 4 / D2 before booting the device.
 (Either before powering on or bridge it and reset the device)
 * Option 3: Connect via serial(9600 baud) and send the command "ResetDefaultConfig:" without quotes.

-## History
-I pushed the design for the original prototype to GitHub back in September of 2016 albeit under a different repo.
-I was using an Adafruit Feather Huzzah running some code that I had modified porting the Tastic RFID Thief(by Fran Brown from Bishop Fox) to the ESP12S chip.
-At the time no sort of Wiegand logger existed offering WiFi capabilities and providing an easy to use web interface for accessing the log files.(I could not find one so I created it) During the second evolution of the project I decided to design dedicated hardware and I lightly upgraded the software.
-It was open source hardware and it was out there on GitHub but still not easily available to the masses.
-Not everyone is confident in surface mount soldering and even for me it was time consuming assembling boards for personal use.
-It was then that I realized there is a need for an affordable device like mine to be mass produced so anyone that has a legitimate for need one can have access to it.
-During the third stage I redesigned both the software and the hardware and decided to contact April Brother to see about them manufacturing it and selling it for a fair price.
-That is when ESP-RFID-Tool was born.

 ## Licensing Information

-Created by Corey Harding
+This software was originally created by Corey Harding
 https://github.com/rfidtool/ESP-RFID-Tool
 ESP-RFID-Tool software is licensed under the MIT License